cajfisher/content/tech/languages/python/pygobject.md

 PyGObject provides full support of GObject Introspection and all of its features (callbacks, GVariant support, closures, sub-classing, etc.).

-To install PyGObject on Fedora, run:
+To install PyGObject on Fedora, run

 ```
 $ sudo dnf install pygobject3 python3-gobject